Actively Recruiting

 • Age over 18 years

-• Obesity defined by ethnic-specific BMI cut-offs below 40 kg/m²
+• Obesity defined by ethnic specific BMI cut-offs and BMI less than 40 kg/m²

-• Diagnosed with moderate to severe OSA (Apnea-Hypopnea Index ≥15)
+• Diagnosed with moderate to severe obstructive sleep apnea (Apnea-Hypopnea Index 15 or higher)

-• Stable weight (less than 5 kg change) in the 3 months before screening
+• Stable weight with less than 5 kg change within 3 months before screening

-• History of insufficient weight loss from lifestyle changes and/or anti-obesity medications
+• Failure or inadequate weight loss from lifestyle changes or anti-obesity medications

 • No planned additional weight loss treatments during the first 12 months after study treatment

-• Willingness to follow study protocol including follow-up visits and lifestyle modifications
+• Willingness to follow the study protocol including follow-up visits and lifestyle modifications

 Not Eligible